Condor - Hanan Pacha Guardian

 The Condor does not ask who is more evolved.
 It asks what each soul is here to learn – and whether this relationship serves both of them, or only one.

-Five Signs of a Soul Age Gap in Relationships
+What Are the Five Signs of a Soul Age Gap in a Relationship?

-Recognizing a soul age difference in relationships is not about ranking one person above another.
-It is about naming what is actually happening when two people keep arriving at the same wall.
-These five patterns show up consistently across cross soul age relationships – in romantic partnerships, friendships, and family dynamics alike.
+Recognizing a soul age difference in relationships is not ranking one person above another.
+In the INTI NAN Hanan Pacha framework, five patterns show up consistently across cross soul age relationships – visible in romantic partnerships, friendships, and family dynamics alike.

 Different Definitions of Success